10 Key Factors to Understand in a Physician Contract

 The path to partnership can be a key negotiating point in a physician contract.
 In high-demand specialties, the path to partnership is becoming much quicker than the several-years-span that used to be standard.
 In some cases, new physicians are even granted partner status automatically.
-Whatever the case, the path to partnership should be clearly spelled out in the contract.
-Is it one year, two years or three years?
+Whatever the case, the path to the partnership should be clearly spelled out in the contract.
+Is it one year, two years, or three years?
 Partnership promises that involve reaching a "full practice" status, or "meeting the expectations of the group," are far too vague.
 And remember, buy-ins for goodwill are becoming increasingly rare.
 Generally, the only buy-in today involves helping with existing equipment leases.

 Like many other types of employees in today's economic landscape, physicians are generally offered benefits, which are spelled out in the physician contract.
-Health insurance, disability and malpractice insurance are among the must-have features to look for here.
+Health insurance, disability, and malpractice insurance are among the must-have features to look for here.
 The rest may be a matter of personal preference — availability of vacation time, for instance, as discussed above — but should also be considered in terms of financial value.
 In other words, a rich variety of additional benefits can help compensate somewhat for a salary that may be otherwise less than competitive.

 The contract should make absolutely clear under what circumstances a physician may be terminated.
 Generally, there are two types of provisions relating to termination: with cause and without cause.

 Under with cause termination, the employer has to provide clear reasons for releasing a physician.
 These reasons typically include loss of hospital or prescribing privileges and inappropriate conduct.
 These terms need to be specific!
-"Inability to meet patient needs," for example, is a subjective phrase that can be open to wide variety of different interpretations.
+"Inability to meet patient needs," for example, is a subjective phrase that can be open to a wide variety of different interpretations.

 A without cause provision allows the employer to terminate a physician for no stated reason whatsoever.
-Notice must be given in writing from 30 to 180 days in advance; and here, a longer period is preferable from the physician's perspective, to allow a proper amount of time to find other opportunities.
+The notice must be given in writing from 30 to 180 days in advance; and here, a longer period is preferable from the physician's perspective, to allow a proper amount of time to find other opportunities.
 Termination provisions of this type should also let the physician terminate the contract with no stated reason, either, as long as written notice is given.

 A physician contract is an extremely important document, governing not only how you'll practice, but also how much you'll be compensated for doing so.
 All too often, new physicians fail to read contracts as closely as they should — or without the full understanding necessary to properly evaluate them.
-It's enormously important to read a contract closely, and to fully understand it.
+It's enormously important to read a contract closely and to fully understand it.